 Understanding the Bid

-Bids of connection can be easy to ignore.
+Bids for connection can be easy to ignore.
 Stress and the general pace of life can easily cause one partner to ignore bids or not even realize their importance.

 “Sometimes partners innocently don’t recognize when a bid of connection is being made,” says Meagan Prost, a licensed professional counselor and owner of the Center for Heart Intelligence.
 “In these instances, there can be an opportunity for a couple to share the ways they try to connect with their partners.”